ELHPlan: Efficient Long-Horizon Task Planning for Multi-Agent Collaboration: Approach

 \subsection{System Overview}

-ELHPlan strategically decomposes complex tasks into coordinated action chains, as illustrated in Figure \ref{fig2:pipeline_a}.
+ELHPlan strategically decomposes complex tasks into coordinated action chains, as illustrated in Figure~\ref{fig2:pipeline_a}, where the collaborative behavior of two agents is depicted.

-(a) Memory Module receives structured partial observations about environmental data (objects, states, agent status) and maintains persistent storage of task instructions, observation histories, and shared knowledge across agents.
+(a) Memory Module receives structured partial observations $o_t^i \in \mathcal{O}$ about environmental data (objects, states, agent status) and maintains persistent storage of task instructions, observation histories $\{o^i_1, \dots, o^i_t\}$, and shared state estimate $\hat{s}_t$ aggregated across agents.
 It outputs contextualized prompts by implementing rule-based retrieval that selects relevant few-shot examples from a predefined case library, providing domain-specific guidance for planning. (b) Planning Module takes contextualized prompts and generates agent-specific Action Chains.
-Each output Action Chain contains both the action sequence and its explicit intention, with strategic 'replan' placeholders inserted to handle environmental uncertainty. (c) Validation-Refinement Module receives unexecuted action from proposed Action Chains and current world states, performing feasibility checks and conflict detection.
+Each action chain is bound to an explicit sub-goal intention , with strategic `replan' placeholders inserted to handle environmental uncertainty. (c) Validation-Refinement Module receives unexecuted action from each agents' Action Chains and current state estimate $\hat{s}_t$, performing feasibility checks and conflict detection.
 It outputs validated executable action.
-The Observation and Execution Modules are directly adopted from prior frameworks \cite{zhang2024building}.
+The Observation and Execution Modules are adopted from prior frameworks~\cite{zhang2024building}.